 Home to more than 120,000 people, Lafayette is the fourth largest city in the state of Louisiana.
-Originally founded as Vermilionville, the city was renamed in 1884 after the Marquis de Lafayette, the french general who fought alongside the Americans in the Revolutionary War.
-Today, thanks to its rich culture and growing diversity, it’s known as the Hub City.
+Originally founded as Vermilionville, the city was renamed in 1884 after “America’s favorite fighting Frenchman,” the Marquis de Lafayette, the French general who fought alongside the Americans in the Revolutionary War.
+More recently, thanks to its rich culture and friendly local population, Lafayette snagged the title of “America’s Happiest City” from the Wall Street Journal’s MarketWatch.

 Know The Best Neighborhoods in Lafayette, LA

 There’s more to Lafayette than its rich history and spicy food.
-Colorful Lafayette neighborhoods range from the historic metro districts to upscale planned communities.
+Colorful Lafayette districts range from the historic neighborhoods to upscale planned communities.
 The heart of Lafayette has also recently become a popular area for young and diverse urban professionals.
 Whether you’re looking for a traditional house in the suburbs or a vibrant scene downtown, Lafayette offers an array of diverse neighborhoods to suit the needs of everyone.

 Who is living in Lafayette?